Cogges/cogges.github.io/pray.md

 An opportunity to meet every month on the first Wednesday of each month in the home of a congregation member.

 - *Venue:* on request
-- *Dates*: 4th October, 1st November, 6th December
+- *Dates*: Wed 7th February, 7th March
 - *Time:* 8.00-9.30pm
 - *Contact:* Jane Holloway
 - *Details:* a time to worship and pray for church, community, national and global issues together